mbottini/mbottini.github.io/journal.md

 work projects I've worked on.
 * (Nov 1) Clean up styles further, add Javascript bindings to contact buttons.
 * (Nov 1) Change button-row display style to Flexbox.
 It's just so much easier.
+* (Nov 1) Add a mandatory y-scrolling scrollbar, as the size of the window should remain constant when clicking between pages on the site.

 ### Checklist of Objectives